 Please explore the material published here and feel free to contact us with questions.

-Both of the documents above were produced in collaboration with the National Conference on Citizenship (NCoC).
+Civic Health (all in collaboration with the National Conference on Citizenship)

 An Analysis in Split Roll Property Tax Issues and Impacts